MartinHH/scalacheck-derived/README.md

 This enables automatic derivation for enums, case classes and sealed traits.

+This library supports regular scala on jvm, scala-js and scala-native.
+See [version matrix](#version-matrix) for details on versions.

 ## Getting started

 Add a (test-)dependency on this project to your project.
 For example, in a regular (jvm-targeting)